10 great examples of Fintech Webdesign

-Growth Street are a provider of business finance.
-They too have a clean feel to their homepage with simple menu and video background.
+Growth Street is a provider of business finance.
+They too have a clean feel to their homepage with a simple menu and video background.
 They have a clear call to action with their green get started button and the white sign up for free button top right.

 Again it’s a clean parallax scrolling website and has clear data capture points.

 This website graded overall 82.
 12 points for performance so an improvement in that would certainly help.
 If you have a WordPress website try Jetpack or W3 Total Cache to help you.
 They score 30 respectively for mobile responsiveness, 25 for SEO and 10 for security, they also have an SSL certificate.

 Under my CRO scoring system, they scored 50.
 Scoring 10 for the blog, 10 for Calls to action, 10 for exit intent pop-up, 10 for email signup form and 10 for live chat.